 Wooden loft ladders such as the Designo and Quadro are available for opening widths of 550mm.
 Both feature the latest technology to provide a highly insulated loft hatch with an airtight seal, using a multi-point locking system (pictured here).
 Furthermore, the three-part folding ladder also means that there is minimal intrusion into the loft space above.

 In addition, the Quadro is available for opening lengths as short as 1m (for floor-to-ceiling heights of up to 2.39m).
 As a result, it is a great option for those wanting a wooden loft ladder but with limited space.

 Concertina loft ladders are a great option where space is limited.
 When not in use, they retract so that they can fit into small opening lengths.
 It also means that they offer minimal protrusion into the attic space above.
 Most are also counter-balanced, which makes them very easy to use.

-Where a new loft hatch and ladder is needed, the ideal solution is the Mini loft ladder.
-The Mini features a lightweight ladder with an insulated and airtight hatch box.
+Where a new loft hatch and ladder is needed, the ideal solution is the Ecco loft ladder.
+The Ecco features a lightweight ladder with an insulated and airtight hatch box.
 It is suitable for opening sizes from 80cm long by 55cm wide.
-Furthermore, the Mini has a load rating of 150kg per tread.
+Furthermore, the Ecco has a load rating of 150kg per tread.
 As a result, it is perfect for normal domestic/residential use.
 However, if you need a heavy duty solution for frequent use, the Supreme (rated to 200kg per tread) is the answer.